EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 **Assembly QC**

 Now that we have run Pilon, thanks to the help of the illumina reads we should get a much better assembly than before.
-But we cannot call ourself scientist only with assumptions we need facts.
+But we cannot call ourselves scientist only with assumptions we need facts.
 Therefore, let's run Busco and Quast...yes, again :sleepy:

 ```bash
 #go to the main directory hybrid_assembly